-Oral wound healing
+Oral epithelialization in wound healing

 Over one million tonsillectomies are performed annually in the United States and Europe.
 Secondary post-tonsillectomy hemorrhage (PTH) is a significant burden to the health care system in terms of emergency department revisits, inpatient readmissions, and reoperation.